By Jeff Dorsch, Contributing Editor

 Currently capable of processing 250 wafers per hour, the NXT:1980 scanner will be boosted to 275 wafers per hour during the second half of this year, according to Weichselbaum.
 Among other improvements, ASML has debuted feed-forward corrections, reticle cooling, and wafer-by-wafer correction for higher-order reticle distortion in the NXT:1980.
 “If we can manage it through software, we will,” he adds.

-Donis Flagello, president, CEO, and chief operating officer of Nikon Research Corporation of America, acknowledges that immersion with co-exist with EUV at some point, as ASML and others contend.
+Donis Flagello, president, CEO, and chief operating officer of Nikon Research Corporation of America, would likely beg to differ with that statement.

 “EUV is probably not going to go away,” he says, while adding, “It’s not going to take over.”